Three Water Weeds For Floridians To Watch Out For

 No fear, L.E.W. is here!

 If you are able to identify any of the water weeds above in your local waterways, all hope is not lost.
 At L.E.W.
-Inc. we are passionate about waterway health and have access to the highest quality of machinery able to clear invasive vegetation from ponds, lakes, rivers, and more.
+Inc. we are passionate about waterway health and have access to the highest quality of machinery able to clear and spray invasive vegetation from ponds, lakes, rivers, and more.
 Have your local HOA contact us at 321-508-3574 to remove harmful plants from infected waterways with powerful equipment and experienced operators.
 Contact L.E.W.
 Inc for fast and affordable lake weed removal!

 Posted on